Have questions? We're here.

 Start Planning My Trip

 The Galapagos Islands have evolved unique species of fauna and flora found nowhere else on earth.
 In 1835, young Charles Darwin visited the islands, and what he learned helped inspire his theory of natural selection.
-In 1978, the Galapagos Islands were designated a UNESCO World Heritage, signifying their "outstanding value to humanity."
+In 1978, the Galapagos Islands were designated a UNESCO World Heritage site, signifying their "outstanding value to humanity."
 Today, they are a living laboratory of evolution and one of the world's premier ecotourism destinations.
 They are indeed a priceless world heritage.
-Like other isolated island groups however, the Galapagos Islands face serious challenges for the long-term survival of their marine and terrestrial ecosystems.
-Some of these challenges are summarized below, as well as some ideas for how you can help make a difference!
+Like other isolated island groups, however, the Galapagos Islands face serious challenges for the long-term survival of their marine and terrestrial ecosystems.
+Some of these challenges are summarized below, as well as ideas for how visitors can make a difference.

 Introduced Species

 From pirates and whalers to modern visitors, humans have introduced plants and animals from the outside world.
-Goats, for example, were introduced in the 1850's and immediately began to take food from tortoises and iguanas.
-On the island of Isabella, there are more than 200,000 goats, which are extremely adaptable and hard to exterminate.
+Goats, for example, were introduced in the 1850s and immediately began to take food from tortoises and iguanas.
+On the island of Isabela, there are more than 200,000 goats, which are extremely adaptable and hard to exterminate.
 The Park now uses helicopters to locate them.
-There are many others: cats kill young iguanas and chicks of birds; dogs eat turtle eggs and hunt adult iguanas.
-Pigs destroy bird nests; donkeys devour vegetation; rats eat eggs of the giant tortoises.
-Invasive species also include insects and plants, which are equally threatening.
-But eliminating one species at a time is not practical.
-The vegetation that goats eat provides cover for feral pigs.
-Cats eat rats.
-Dogs kill cats.
-There So needs to be an integrated, well-designed program.
-Eradicating introduced species and keeping new ones from arriving is a never-ending and enormously costly struggle.
+Other invasive species cause similar damage: cats kill young iguanas and bird chicks; dogs eat turtle eggs and hunt adult iguanas; pigs destroy bird nests; donkeys devour vegetation; rats consume giant tortoise eggs.
+Insects and invasive plants are equally threatening.

 Galapagos Residents and Migration from Mainland Ecuador

-Humans themselves are an introduced and invasive species, and the islands have seen a dramatic growth in recent years.
-Settlers from mainland Ecuador have moved to the islands in search of a better life.
+Humans themselves are an introduced and invasive species, and the islands have seen dramatic population growth in recent years.
+Settlers from mainland Ecuador have moved to the islands in search of better opportunities.
 This population pressure causes serious problems for conservation.
-With only three percent of the islands set aside for human settlement, there is little room for people and agriculture, and little for them to do except fish.
-Competition between local fishermen and the National Park and conservation workers has been heated and sometimes violent.
-Despite restrictions on new immigration, it continues.
-The people of the Galapagos themselves will ultimately be the best stewards of their natural heritage.
-Those who live in the Galapagos Islands need to share in the benefits of tourism and require good housing, health facilities, education, and jobs that contribute to the future of the islands.
+With only three percent of the islands set aside for human settlement, there is little room for people and agriculture.
+Fishing is one of the few livelihoods available, which sometimes leads to conflict between local fishermen and the National Park authorities.

 Green sea turtle swimming